 Synthesis maps are particularly effective in representing multi-level social systems such as are common in healthcare – indicating an outer boundary (e.g., national or provincial system), the service networks, agencies and specialized providers within a care context, for example.
 SFI student teams have also delineated sophisticated dementia journeys, evolution of health equity, and the developmental pathways of childhood obesity.

-The Gigamap technique was developed by BIrger Sevaldson of the Oslo School of Architecture and Design, who we have collaborated with since 2011 in the development of systemic design methods and the RSD conference series.
+The Gigamap technique was developed by BIrger Sevaldson of the Oslo School of Architecture and Design, whom we have collaborated with since 2011 in the development of systemic design methods and the RSD conference series.
 Observations of the AHO Gigamap Gallery shows their process develops a strong architectural and descriptive approach to complex projects, which are pursued through studio work using a research through design (RTD) process.
 The SFI maps have been developed in half-term courses guided by design-led field research and extensive secondary source references to build descriptive system maps as a mapping of territory for systemic design of the social systems of concern.
 We also develop a core systems theory or methodology within the SFI maps as a means of pattern and leverage.
 Because the process we teach is developed more as a synthesis of evidence and is informed by theory, our process is better considered as a Synthesis Map.
 (Examples of both are shown and linked.)

 How Might Canadian Governance Be Transformed in the Digital Era?

 (cc 2015) Kelly Kornet, Goran Matic, Peter Scott, Jill Sharrock, Stuart Candy, Peter Jones, Patricia Kambitsch, Greg Van Alstyne.